 Time commitment: One to three months

 As a broker, you’ll be helping clients with one of the most important financial decisions of their lives.
 Understandably, the state of Oregon takes real estate education seriously.
 To earn your Oregon real estate license, you’ll need to complete a 150-hour prelicensing program from an approved real estate school.
 The 150 hours of classes cover all the contractual and legal aspects of buying and selling properties.
 Courses are offered in a classroom, over livestream, or at-your-own-pace online.
+Learn more about the types of instruction below.

-Step 3.
-Pass the Oregon Real Estate License Exam
+4. Pass the Oregon Real Estate License Exam

 Once you’ve completed the 150 hours of coursework, you’ll be qualified to schedule and take the Oregon real estate broker exam.
 The exam is administered through PSI in cooperation with the Oregon Real Estate Agency.
 You’ll be charged a $75 fee for the exam when you schedule your exam online.